aws-samples/step-functions-workflows-collection/batch-lambda-tf/README.md

 ## Testing

 Manually trigger the workflow via the Console or the AWS CLI.
 The state machine ARN can be found as the ```StateMachineArn``` output in the stack's Outputs.
-The Lambda function will generate a random integer and submit the batch job with this number.

 ## Cleanup